Antigonid Macedonian army: Chalkaspides and Leukaspides

 Like Alexander's phalanx, the phalanx of the Antigonids was mainly based on men "enrolled territorially from the Macedonian peasantry".
 "Barbarians" settled in Macedon, like the Thracians and so forth, were given land in return for serving in the phalanx.
 The phalanx under the Antigonids made up a much higher proportion of the army than under Alexander.
-At Sellasia, it was 34% of the army, at Cynoscephalae it was 62% and at Pydna it was 49%.
-The Antigonid phalanx itself was probably divided into two separate corps, the Chalkaspides ("bronze-shields") and Leukaspides ("white-shields").
-Together, they were 10,000 strong in Antigonus Doson's army at Sellasia in 222 BC, though the precise number for each corps is unknown.
+At Sellasia, it was 34% of the army (with 10,000 men reported in the phalanx), at Cynoscephalae it was 62% and at Pydna it was 49%.
+The Antigonid phalanx itself may have been divided into two separate corps, the Chalkaspides ("bronze-shields") and Leukaspides ("white-shields").
 The Chalkaspides were probably more prepared for prolonged combat service than the Leukaspides as they are sometimes found on distant expeditions without the other corps.
+The leukaspides are referred to rarely in sources, suggesting that they may have been a supplemental force only raised in times of need.
+Nicholas Victor Sekunda suggests an alternate view, that the leukaspides were not a phalanx force, but rather a term used to describe non-Macedonian auxiliaries and mercenaries such as Thracians, reported as using white shields in other sources, but not always fighting in the style of a Macedonian phalanx.